aguschin/art-guide/image_crop_module/README.md

 # Image Croper Module

 This module is in charge of cropping and adjust the image to the object of interest, in this case it is a painting.
-In case there is no image, it returns the original image.
+In case there is no painting, it returns the original image.
-The legacy cropper description based on component con be found [here](CCROPER.md)
+The legacy cropper description based on component can be found [here](CCROPER.md)

 For this, it is first preferable to use an image where the artwork is the center, as it will be used to select it.
 A [huggingface segmenter](https://huggingface.co/nvidia/segformer-b0-finetuned-ade-512-512) was used to separate the objects:

 <table>